wp-plugins/omfg-mobile/readme.txt

 == Changelog ==

+= 1.1.19 =
+Fixes an issue with site name update.
+(Site names MUST be shorter than 15 characters now).

 = 1.1.18 =
 Fixes issue with QR Code preview box on OMFG Mobile edit pages.

 = 1.1.17 =

-Add support for the OMFG Mobile Responsive Gallery add-on, available at <a href="http://omfgmobile.com">OMFGMobile.com</a>
-Fixed issue with Shortcode Generator, which caused conflict with other instances of the generator.
+Add support for the OMFG Mobile Responsive Gallery add-on, available at OMFGMobile.com Fixed issue with Shortcode Generator, which caused conflict with other instances of the generator.
 Fixed issue with length of Site names.
 Before, Long site names (over 15 characters) would not work.
 Now site names can be any length.

 = 1.1.16 =